qianfeng2/upsABC_manuscript/README.md

 # upsABC_manuscript
-A Bayesian mixture model for classifying ups type in the malaria parasite \textit{var} genes
+Code and data for reproducing the analysis in "A Bayesian mixture model for classifying ups type in the malaria parasite *var* genes".